Relentless Flying Monkeys

 We get up at 12 and start to work at one!
 Take an hour for lunch, and then at two, we’re done!
 Jolly good Fun. ~The Wizard of Oz

-The wicked witch controls the flying monkeys in The Wizard of Oz.
-The movie.
-I hear the book has quite an interesting back story on the fictional monkeys, but we are more interested in the live flying monkeys in your life now.
+The flying monkeys in The Wizard of Oz are used to project the force of the Wicked Witch.
+The book has an interesting back story about the monkeys, but we are more interested in the live flying monkeys in your life now.

-These (usually) co-dependent spectrum folks are lured into the service of the narcissist to do his evil business.
-It involves triangulation (by which the narcissist double-talks both parts of the triad—the narcissist, the co-dependent soon-to-be flying monkey, and the affected—into doing battle) and some grooming and other delightful, fascinating characteristics of the covert narcissist.
+What are Flying Monkeys?
+They are emotionally immature folks lured into service.
+Coercion involves triangulation by which the narcissist double-talks parts of the triad—the narcissist, the soon-to-be flying monkey, and the target—into doing battle.
+Grooming and dog-whistling are other tactics of the covert narcissist.

 Flying Monkeys are perfect for covert narcissists since they like to stay undercover and not draw attention to themselves.
 The monkey does the dirty work.